 - at and within four metres of an entrance to children's indoor play centres and Victorian public premises.
 Victorian public premises are all public hospitals and registered community health centres and certain Victorian Government buildings.

-Read about smoke-free building entrances.
+Read about smoke-free areas and smoke-free building entrances.

-- (a) all outdoor dining areas where food (other than pre-packaged food or uncut fruit) is provided on a commercial basis;
+- all outdoor dining areas where food (other than pre-packaged food or uncut fruit) is provided on a commercial basis;

 For more information and to check the latest on legislation on smoking, go to the Victorian government Tobacco Reforms website.

 Passive smoking is breathing in other people's smoke.
 It affects non-smokers and smokers.

 Tobacco smoke contains over 4000 chemicals, which include at least 43 cancer-causing agents (carcinogens), carbon monoxide, nicotine, and hydrogen cyanide.